astefanowitsch/clm_v01/README.md

 CUBF: Frequency of the name _Karl Marx_ in the Google Books archives for German and English as discussed in Section 10.2.5.2.

-CWPX: Complete co-occurrence frequencies and G^2 values for adjectives coordinated with _and_ as discussed in Section 7.2.2.2.
+CWPX: Complete co-occurrence frequencies for adjectives coordinated with _and_ as discussed in Section 7.2.2.2.

-D9P4: Complete co-occurrence frequencies and G^2 values for nouns with the adjectives _high_ and _tall_ as discussed in Section 7.2.2.2.
+D9P4: Complete co-occurrence frequencies for nouns with the adjectives _high_ and _tall_ as discussed in Section 7.2.2.2.

 DVJ9: Concordance of _begin_ and _start_ as matrix verbs in the British National Corpus where they are preceded by _immediately_, _suddenly_, _quickly_, _slowly_, _gradually_, or _eventually_, annotated for type of adverb, complement, embedded verb as discussed in Section 8.2.3.1.